rohan1443/react-webpack-babel-less/README.md

 npm run lint
 ```

 ### Notes on importing css styles
 * styles having /src/ in their absolute path are considered part of the application and exported as local css modules.
 * other styles are considered global styles used by many components and are included in the css bundle directly.

 ### Contribute
 Please contribute to the project if you know how to make it better, including this README :)

-Definitions :
-babel plugin transform decorators legacy :- compile class and object decorators to ES5

-babel plugin transform class properties :- This plugin transforms static class properties as well as properties declared with the property initializer syntax

-babel plugin transform runtime :- Externalise references to helpers and builtins, automatically polyfilling your code without polluting globals

-babel-runtime :- self contained runtime

-css-loader :-
-Example -
-var css = require("css-loader!./file.css");
-// => returns css code from file.css, resolves imports and url(...)
-(can use require(...) for loading the css file via lazy loading instead of using import or url(...))